rageworx/fltk-custom/README.CMake.txt

 it with the ususal CMake GUI interfaces (ccmake, cmake-gui) or on the CMake commandline (-D FLTK_DIR=...).

-The find_package command tells CMake to find the package FLTK, REQUIRED means that it is an error if it's not found.
-CONFIG tells it to search only for the FLTKConfig.cmake file, not using the FindFLTK.cmake "module" supplied with CMake, which doesn't work with this version of FLTK.
+The find_package command tells CMake to find the package FLTK, '1.4' says that we want FLTK 1.4.x: any patch version of 1.4 will march.
+'REQUIRED' means that it is an error if it's not found.
+'CONFIG' tells it to search only for the FLTKConfig.cmake file, not using the FindFLTK.cmake "module" supplied with CMake, which doesn't work with this version of FLTK.
+Since we specify a version (1.4) the file 'FLTKConfigVersion.cmake' must also be found.
+This file is created since FLTK 1.3.10.

 "WIN32 MACOSX_BUNDLE" in the add_executable() command tells CMake that
 this is a GUI app.
 It is ignored on other platforms than Windows or macOS,